-- The Master's Thesis committee consists of the student's major advisor (chair or co---chair) and two other faculty members. - The major advisor for a Master's Thesis committee must have a formal FCS appointment in FSHD or RCSC.
-Faculty with a courtesy appointment in FCS may serve as a co---chair, but not as the sole chair, of Master's Thesis committees. - At least two members must be tenured, tenure-track, or approved as tenure equivalent - In addition to the major advisor, one additional committee member must have either a formal or courtesy FCS faculty appointment.
+The Master's Thesis committee consists of the student's major advisor (chair or co-chair) and two other faculty members.
+The major advisor for a Master's Thesis committee must have a formal FCS appointment in FSHD or RCSC.
+Faculty with a courtesy appointment in FCS may serve as a co-chair, but not as the sole chair.
+At least two members must be tenured, tenure-track, or approved as tenure equivalent.
+In addition to the major advisor, one additional committee member must have either a formal or courtesy FCS faculty appointment.